Timing your Bonsai maintenance

 It is common sense to work on a tree at a time when it is possible to obtain the best result, while interfering as little as possible with the plant’s natural activity.
 Causing stress to a plant will slow down its process of development instead of speeding it up, so timing your work is important!

 Any intervention must have a specific purpose.
 To obtain noticeable results, it is very important to work on vigorous plants.
 Weak plants respond badly, and their survival may be put at risk.
 To boost the strength of a plant that you want to work on, you need to apply fertilizer in the previous year: nearly all species absorb and store up nutrients in order to use them during the following growth season.
-This article is written by Bruno Mazza, republished from the Esprit Bonsai magazine.

 The tree’s yearly cycle